mdn/browser-compat-data/docs/data-guidelines.md

 These conditions represent minimum requirements for the removal of valid flag data; other considerations may result in flag data continuing to be relevant, even after the guideline conditions are met.

 This guideline was proposed in [#6670](https://github.com/mdn/browser-compat-data/pull/6670).

+## Initial versions for browsers

+The schema docs list [initial versions](https://github.com/mdn/browser-compat-data/blob/master/schemas/compat-data-schema.md#initial-versions) for BCD browsers.
+These are the earliest possible version numbers allowed to be used.

+If the table indicates an initial version of "1" and an information source says a feature was implemented in a (beta) version "0.8", record the initial version number "1" for it.
+In other words, a lower version number is always elevated to a browser's initial version number.

+If you're adding new data for Node.js, use `0.10.0` or later.
+If a feature was added in a version before `0.10.0`, use `0.10.0` anyway.

+This guideline was proposed in [#6861](https://github.com/mdn/browser-compat-data/pull/6861).